Alice-R-H/ZohoGetPost/README.md

 - "Refresh access token"
 Refresh access token if the current token has expired, stores new token and rewrites the expiry date.
-Currently not working, you will need to input a new code, response "code_invalid".
+Currently not working, you will need to input a new code for a new access token, response "code_invalid".

 - "Get a ticket"
 Gets data of a ticket using ticket number.
 Currently ticket # is hard-coded until the get request is working.